SS Naramata: Restoration

 In 1991, Naramata was sold to the Kettle Valley Railway Heritage Society and the City of Penticton.
 On October first of that same year, she was moved to Penticton where she remained afloat beside Sicamous until 1993.
-Upon discovering that the hull had begun to corrode, she was immediately beached in order to prevent sinking.
-As of 2014 she is sitting in a pool of water with hopes to beach her permanently next to Sicamous.
+Upon discovering that the coal storage holds had begun to corrode, work began immediately to remove remaining coal and beach the tugboat in order to prevent damage to the hull.

-In 2001, Naramata was purchased by the S.S.
-Sicamous Restoration Society, and by 2003 the Society had begun to clean and repaired the damaged ship.
+In 1996, ownership of the Naramata was transferred to the S.S.
+Sicamous Restoration Society, and the Society took over maintenance of the damaged ship.
 This included the removal of three tons of coal and asbestos, general carpentry and safety repairs, and the installation of a steel staircase to allow for easier public access.
 In 2004 a grant was awarded to the Society by the Western Economic Diversification Fund, a federal government program.
 This permitted further restoration of the ship and she received a deep cleaning and a fresh coat of paint.
 This was followed by the restoration of the pilothouse, some crew cabins, the replacement of numerous windows and the implementation of a security system.

+In 2024, the City of Penticton announced concerns about the condition of the hull of the Naramata and the possibility of removing the tugboat from the S.S.
+Sicamous Marine Heritage Park for demolition.
+Extensive work was then done by the S.S.
+Sicamous Marine Heritage Society, including condition reports, fundraising, and creating a plan to raise the Naramata into a cradle.

+In a city council meeting held on September 1st, 2026, the City of Penticton voted unanimously in support of the plan to raise the S.S.
+Naramata, providing the final $45,000 of $250,000 collected by the Society.

+Construction is scheduled to begin in March of 2027.